John de Seton

-Sir John de Seton (d 4 August 1306) was a knight who took part in the War of Scottish Independence, as a supporter of Robert de Brus.
+Sir John de Seton (died 4 August 1306) was a knight who took part in the First War of Scottish Independence as a supporter of Robert de Brus.
 He held lands in England and Scotland.

-Seton was a son of Sir John de Seton of Skelton, Cumberland and Erminia Lascelles.
+Seton was a son of Sir John de Seton of Skelton, Cumberland, and Erminia Lascelles.
 His brothers were Christopher and Humphrey de Seton.
 This branch of the Seton family had long served the Bruces in Yorkshire, Cumberland and Scotland.